MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-KT-Module7.md

-# Inference for a Single Quantitative Variable
+# Confidence Intervals for a Single Quantitative Variable

 ## Vocabulary Review and Key Topics

 Review the Golden Ticket posted in the resources at the end of the coursepack for a summary of a single quantitative variable.

+### Key topics

-Module 7 will cover creating confidence interval using both simulation and theory-based methods.
-Additionally, we learn about errors and power.
+Module 7 will cover creating confidence intervals using both simulation-based and theory-based methods.
+Additionally, we learn about types of errors and power in hypothesis testing.

 ### Simulation Confidence Interval {-}